Hatrickek/OxylusEngine/README.md

 # Oxylus Engine
 ![Logo](https://cdn.discordapp.com/attachments/1012357737256058924/1109482685388312677/OXLogoBanner.png)
 ## About
-Render and Game engine built with Vulkan and C++.
+Game engine built with Vulkan and C++.
 It is focused on  stylistic and realistic 3D rendering.
 This is my hobby project that I work on in my spare time to learn more about graphics programming and engine architectures.
 Also to produce some games including my dream game in the future.

 Currently I'm developing [OxArena](https://github.com/Hatrickek/OxArena) -a quake-like movement shooter- using Oxylus!